vislearnlab/visual-precision/preprocessing/2_run_icatcher/icatcher_setup.md

 Set up with Torch and iCatcher is reproducible using Python 3.12.

 Existing shell script allows Slurm to analyze the data.
-That allowed us to run this configuration on the SSRDE cluster at UC San Diego.
+That allowed us to run this configuration on the SSRDE cluster at [BLINDED].
 The original script used the MIT Singularity container which was fully removed since no containerization solution currently exists on SSRDE.
-All video data is also only be stored remotely on our Polygon server.
+All video data is also only be stored remotely on our [BLINDED] server.